Ecology and remote sensing

 2023年中科院期刊分区表(遥感1区2区3区4区)

-Satellite remote sensing systems, for example, are set to evolve .
+Remote sensing technologies provide a means to study fire ecology at .
 Yet, many aspects of Earth’s biodiversity are not directly quantified by reflected or emitted photons.

 Teaching